Ramblers F.C.

 The Ramblers is a Namibian football club from Pionierspark, Windhoek.

 History

 The Ramblers have played in the country's highest division, the Namibia Premier League and the club was previously known as Windhoek Optics Ramblers.
 They sold their place in the premier league and now focus on growing talent from children upwards.
 Through the youth development programs, Ramblers were able to nature talent and build a first team squad currently boasting 25 graduates of the Ramblers Academy, of which 4 went to represent Namibia at the 2021 U20 African Cup Of Nations.

-Sponsor

-As of 1 June 2019, the Ohlthaver & List (O&L) Group became the club's main sponsor.
-As the O&L Group purpose ‘Creating a Future, Enhancing Life’ states, the O&L Ramblers Soccer Academy will endeavor to live this philosophy by creating an environment where young soccer players/enthusiasts can really be part of the soccer family, now and in the future, while making a positive change in their sports lives.